jhermann/awesome-python-talks/README.md

 * [Stop Writing Classes](http://youtu.be/o9pEzgHorH0) [20 + 7 min, PyCon US 2012] – Python is a multi-paradigm language, and while classes are great, they are also overused.
 This shows real world code examples and refactors the unnecessary classes, exceptions, and modules out of them – leading to a simplification of 660 SLOC to a mere 5 SLOC in one case.

+## The New Era

+Python 3 and other ‘modern’ and/or exciting stuff…

+* [Python 3.3: Trust Me, It's Better than 2.7](http://youtu.be/f_6vDi7ywuA) [35 + 5 min, PyCon US 2013, [slides](https://speakerdeck.com/pyconslides/python-3-dot-3-trust-me-its-better-than-python-2-dot-7-by-dr-brett-cannon)] – A comprehensive overview of new features in Python 3.0 to 3.3, so you know what you need to read about.

 ## Testing

 * [pytest: rapid and simple testing with Python](http://www.youtube.com/watch?v=9LVqBQcFmyw) [40 min, PyCon US 2012] – Overview of the py.test tool for rapid and simple  test authoring, introducing common testing terms, basic examples and unique pytest features like reporting for humans and dependency injection.